Tag Archives: Elevator ADA

 (312) 519-9949

 If these elevator ADA codes had been implemented.
-The elevator would not have been shut down for thirty days for risk of violating ADA elevator requirements and the woman would have been found and promptly removed from the elevator cab.
-This situation highlights the importance of elevators being code compliant, in terms of ASME A17.1, CSA B44, ADA, and any Authority Having Jurisdiction.
+The elevator would not have been shut down for thirty days for risk of violating ADA elevator requirements.
+Consequently, the woman would have been found and promptly removed from the elevator cab.
+This situation highlights the importance of elevators being code-compliant.
+This applies in terms of ASME A17.1, CSA B44, ADA, and any Authority Having Jurisdiction.
 America is much more diligent than many other countries in terms of code compliance but is not immune to tragic events.